-Your pancreas is a thin, 15 cm long organ that lies behind your stomach and under your liver.
-It is a vital organ with two crucial roles – helping your body to digest food and making hormones that control your blood sugar levels.
+The pancreas is a thin, 15 cm long organ that lies behind the stomach and under the liver.
+It is a vital organ with two crucial roles — helping the body to digest food and making hormones that control blood sugar levels.

-Most of the cells in your pancreas make and release digestive enzymes into your duodenum, which is the start of your small intestine.
+Most of the cells in the pancreas make and release digestive enzymes into the duodenum, which is the start of the small intestine.
 In the duodenum, the digestive enzymes break down partly digested food from the stomach.

-A very small part of your pancreas makes hormones that help control your blood sugar levels.
+A very small part of the pancreas makes hormones that help control blood sugar levels.
 This part has alpha cells (which make glucagon) and beta cells (which make insulin).
-Glucagon and insulin work together to keep your blood glucose at the right level.
+Glucagon and insulin work together to keep blood glucose at the right level.

 Common pancreas diseases

 Common diseases that can affect the pancreas include:

 - pancreatitis — inflammation of the pancreas, which can be caused by gall bladder disease and alcoholism

 - diabetes — destruction or loss of beta cells can mean the pancreas doesn’t produce enough insulin for blood sugar control

 - cystic fibrosis — is associated with sticky mucus, and this can prevent digestive enzymes being released into the duodenum